zanesterling/rts/LOG.md

 # Development log

+## 2024-02-25
+Today I did some refactoring, so now it's a bit harder to trip up when doing coordinate space conversions.
+Basically just made a couple more helper functions and switched the existing code to use those.
+Spring cleaning :)

 ## 2024-02-24
 What shall I do this morning?
 I think I'll try adding a simple, sub-optimal form of pathfinding.
 I can improve on it in future steps, but it should get a